SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 > Remove course banner once the course is completed.

+However, if you leave it like that there is a high chance it gets forgotten since remembering tasks is a highly unreliable method.

 Efficient people don't rely on their memory and instead, use some way to make sure they don't forget to do that task.
-The most common ways are to either make a note in a paper diary, stick a post-it note to his screen.
+The most common ways are to either make a note in a paper diary or stick a post-it note to a screen.
 But there are better ways.

 <!--endintro-->